sxxxi/sxxxi/README.md

 &ensp;&ensp; I'm finally able to work on the things I am passionate about, incorporating system components and applying low-level concepts such as multi-threading, in order to build something new and useful.</br>
 &ensp;&ensp; Although the scale is smaller than that of full-blown computer programs and web apps, I am able to get a taste of every aspect of application development from designing UI to optimizing business logic and the app architecture instead of focusing on either the front or backend which I enjoy a lot.

-# Hi there!
-I am an Aspiring Software Developer studying at Sheridan College.
-Have a look at my toolbox :)

 ## Android Toolbox
 ###### Kotlin
 - Syntax